cmeeren/Fling/README.md

 Everything is done in the order you specify here.
 For to-many child entities, all deletes are performed first, then each new child is either inserted or updated (or skipped if it’s equal).

-For to-many and optional to-one children, you specify a function to get the ID (typically the table’s primary key) of the DTO, which will be passed to the `delete` function if the entity needs to be deleted.
+For to-many and optional to-one children, you specify a function to get the ID (typically the table’s primary key) of the DTO.
+This will be passed to the `delete` function if the entity needs to be deleted, and is used for to-many children to know which child entities to compare, delete, and insert.
+Though these are trivial, bugs can sneak in here – [Facil](https://github.com/cmeeren/Facil) can generate these for you if you use SQL Server.

 ```f#
 open Fling.Fling